aalexeeva/summer_school/XSOLLA Getting started en.md

-tutorial_completed|boolean|Indicator of completion of training in the game. completed_tasks|integer|Number of completed tasks. items_used|boolean|Indicator use purchased in-game items. pvp_activity|boolean|player participation Rate in PvP. total_clans|integer|Number of clans the player is a member of. unlocked_achievements|integer|Number of unlocked skills. total_inventory_value|float|total inventory value in-game currency. character_customized|boolean|character customization Score. session_time|string|Period of time the user spends in the game according to [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601).
+tutorial_completed|boolean|Indicator of completion of training in the game. completed_tasks|integer|Number of completed tasks. items_used|boolean|Indicator use purchased in-game items. pvp_activity|boolean|Player participation Rate in PvP. total_clans|integer|Number of clans the player is a member of. unlocked_achievements|integer|Number of unlocked skills. total_inventory_value|float|Total inventory value in-game currency. character_customized|boolean|Character customization Score. session_time|string|Period of time the user spends in the game according to [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601).

 ## Notifications